 Snack food products are distributed across the United States.
 Regional sales managers perform several significant functions including identifying and developing new business opportunities and providing customer service and support to our customers.
 We also utilize the services of brokers, where appropriate, to support efficient product distribution and customer satisfaction.
-We sponsor a fishing team which participates at the highest levels of both the FLW and B.A.S.S. tours.
+We sponsor a fishing team which participates at the highest levels of both the Fishing League Worldwide (also known as the "FLW") and Wild West Bass Trail.